-We charge a 2.25% premium tax on each premium payment.
+We deduct a 4% sales charge from each premium payment.
+This charge partially reimburses Us for the selling and distribution costs of this contract.
+We also charge a 2.25% premium tax on each premium payment.
 We may decrease or increase this charge depending on Our expenses, and We may vary this charge by state.
-If You elect to pay premiums by Civil Service Allotment, We also deduct a 46¢ (forty-six cents) charge from each biweekly premium payment.
-See "Deductions From Your Premiums" on page 47.
+If You elect to pay premiums by Civil Service Allotment, We also deduct a 46φ (forty-six cents) charge from each bi-weekly premium payment.
+See "Deductions From Your Premiums" on page 50.